-Friday or Saturday would roll around and a large pepperoni pizza and Italian fries would be delivered to the doorstep like clockwork.
+Friday or Saturday would roll around, and a large pepperoni pizza and Italian fries would be delivered to the doorstep like clockwork.
 The drivers were there so much they got to know our names!
-If that doesn’t vouch for a good slice of pizza, I don’t know what does.
+I don’t know what does if that doesn’t vouch for a good slice of pizza.

 10. Mesa Pizza

 This joint is the top option for pizza in Minnesota for anyone living in Dinkytown or Uptown.
 If you haven’t been to Mesa Pizza, I highly recommend going there immediately after reading this.
-Grab yourself a slice or two of their famous mac n’ cheese pizza, and ask yourself why you haven’t made this decision sooner in life.
+Grab a slice or two of their famous mac n’ cheese pizza, and ask yourself why you haven’t made this decision sooner.

 By-the-slice options or specialty pizzas on the menu are the go-to options for anyone who knows about Mesa Pizza.
-With over fifty different menu options to choose from, there is a selection for nearly every taste preference out there.
-Anything from a bean burrito, to a barbeque steak and fries pizza, the possibilities are endless.
+With over fifty menu options, there is a selection for nearly every taste preference out there.

-Possibly another biased selection since I’ve eaten so many of their Italian fries… these Italian fries are something out-of-this-world.
-Everything from the garlic to the olive oil, they put pizza fries in a separate category from everyone else including your favorite pizza spot.
+This is possibly another biased selection since I’ve eaten so many of their Italian fries… these Italian fries are something out of this world.
+Everything from the garlic to the olive oil, they put pizza fries in a separate category from everyone else, including your favorite pizza spot.

-A multitude of options on the menu to choose from, including a pizza section.
-There are classic choices, including a Reuben pizza, which, if you’re into that sort of pie, is apparently delicious.
+There are many options on the menu, including a pizza section.
+There are classic choices, including a Reuben pizza, which is delicious if you’re into that sort of pie.

-With a tiny dive-bar feel to it, Skinner’s has that smalltown nuance.
+With a tiny dive-bar feel, Skinner’s has that small-town nuance.
 They make great food, with an extensive menu and classic picks for pizza.

 12. Pi-Wood Fired Pizza

-Said to be the best pizza in Rochester, these pies are woodfired fueled by locally-grown white oak.
-Starting at a scorching 900° Fahrenheit, their woodfired craft pizzas take between two and three minutes to fully cook.
+Let’s travel south to Rochester, Minnesota, outside the Twin Cities.
+Said to be the best pizza in Rochester, these pies are woodfired and fueled by locally grown white oak.
+Starting at a scorching 900° Fahrenheit, their wood-fired oven craft pizzas take two to three minutes to fully cook.